What should I wear and bring to the exam?

 Professional dress, as would be appropriate in a clinical setting, is required.
 You should wear your white coat and bring a stethoscope, reflex hammer, and penlight to the exam.
 No exam aids, notes, or mobile devices will be permitted on the exam floor.

 Although you will be permitted to leave the exam center for lunch, you may opt to bring your lunch in order to save time.
 No refreshments will be provided.

-When & where do I sign in?
+When and where do I sign in?

-- the identity and performance of all standardized patients
+- the identity and performance of all standardized patients.

 How many patients will I see during the exam?

-You will be acting in the role of the doctor, so remember to act professionally and be aware of your patient's dignity and privacy at all times.
+While working with standardized patients, remember to act professionally and be aware of your patient's dignity and privacy at all times.

 In what order will I see these patients?